dremond71/AR_BowlingAlley/README.md

 Things I couldn't figure out:

 - how to use an image with a transparent background in Unity (had to resort to images with white backgrounds)
-- how to animate my tie fighter or x-wing fighter.
-The preview mode would animate perfectly, but in Play mode the coordinates would be all messed up.
-I gave up.
 - I used Plane detection stuff at first (to set my bowling alley on the ground), but had to abandon it because the alley would be angled a tiny bit, and bowling ball would fall off
-- how to rotate my x-wing fighter.
-It doesn't rotate on its axis...it rotates on an axis around 3 meters from its center.

 I wasn't focusing on perfect 3D AR textures...just 'good enough' textures.
 For textures (materials) applied to 3D objects, I just quickly used the RGB color editor to find a close approximation, or I made square panels with portions of images.